...

 Find a home in Italy

-First of all, if you want to find a home by yourself, we suggest searching on safe platforms such as Immobiliare.it or casa.it or directly through agencies in the city you have picked.
+If you want to find a home by yourself, we suggest searching on safe platforms such as Immobiliare.it or casa.it.
+Alternatively, directly through agencies in the city you have picked.

 Alternatively, our professionals can support you in your home search, covering all the essential steps required.